AURELIO AMENDOLA FOR MICHELANGELO.

 The primacy of the informal

-Aurelio had not been asked to document the results of this restoration, which had been carried out with great sensitivity, but rather to offer his interpretation of a work that is part of the Michelangelo corpus, a body of work that he has studied and interpreted almost in its entirety.
-His visual exegesis of the Florentine Pietà returns to the monumental sculpture—indeed, elevating it—the vocation to express emotions laden with pathos, which Aurelio captures through powerful contrasts of light and shadow.
-The resulting image conveys a tangle of limbs that is half true to life and half abstract.
+Aurelio had been asked not just to document the outcome of a restoration, carried out with great respect, but to provide his interpretation of a work that is part of the artist’s corpus, of which he has made a lengthy and detailed study.
+His pictorial narrative of the Florence Pietà exalts the monumental sculpture (viewed from every possible angle) in all its magnificence, emphasizing its ability to express the tenderest pathos.
+Aurelio achieves this through the skillful application of harsh light and deep shadow, producing images that appear half real and half abstract.

 Antonio Natali